Pratik-Singh-Deo/devTinder-web/README.md

 - Create BrowserRouter > Routes > Route=/Body > RouteChildren
 - Create an Outlet in your Body Component
 - Create a footer
-- Create a Login Page
+- Create a Login Page.